Civic Caucus Board of Directors

 Williams holds a B.A. degree from the University of Illinois and an M.S.W. degree from the University of Pennsylvania and has done graduate work at the University of Illinois, University of Chicago, DePaul University Law School and Northwestern University.

-Civic Caucus Staff
+Civic Caucus Team

 Janis Clay